-Police searchlights are extremely powerful and shine very bright beam miles into the sky.
+Police searchlights are extremely powerful and shine bright, beam miles into the sky.
 You will be able to spot a police drone long before you could ever notice one with an infrared heat-seeking light attached to it.

 In case you were wondering, yes it is possible to have a drone drop a strobe light on top of your house so that they can keep you pretty much lit up all night!